-Our theoretical analysis is based on first-principles plane-wave pseudopotential calculations carried out within the local-density approximation (LDA) following the methods of Ref.
+Our theoretical analysis is based on first-principles planewave pseudopotential calculations carried out within the local-density approximation following the methods of Ref.
 14. The pseudopotentials for Ti and O are those used in Ref.
-14, and were generated using an ultrasoft pseudopotential scheme.
-Periodic supercells containing 18 and 30 atoms were used to study the stoichiometric $1 \times 1$ surface, while 34-atom cells were used for the non-stoichiometric $2 \times 1$ surface and the added-row model.
-For all cases, special k-point sets were chosen to correspond to a 16-point set in the full Brillouin zone of the $1 \times 1$ surface.
-Self-consistent total-energy and force calculations were used to relax the atomic coordinates until the forces were less that 0.1 eV/Å and then a bandstructure run was carried out to obtain the valence and conduction-band electronic wave functions.
+14 and were generated using an ultrasoft pseudopotential scheme.
+Periodic supercells containing 18 and 30 atoms $(6.46 \times 2.93 \text{ Å}^2)$ were used to study the stoichiometric 1 $\times 1$ surface, while 34-atom cells (12.92 $\times$ 2.93 Å) were used to study the nonstoichiometric $2 \times 1$ surface and the added-row model.
+For all cases, special k-point sets were chosen to correspond to a $4 \times 4$ Monkhorst-Pack set in the full Brillouin zone of the $1 \times 1$ surface, with $k_z = 0$ in the perpendicular direction.
+For example, 16 and 8 points were used in the full Brillouin zone of the $1 \times 1$ and the $2 \times 1$ surfaces, corresponding to four and two points in the irreducible Brillouin zones, respectively.
+Self-consistent totalenergy and force calculations were used to relax the atomic coordinates until the forces were less that 0.1 eV/Å and then a band-structure run was carried out to obtain the valenceand conduction-band electronic wave functions.
 These were used to analyze the local density of states (LDOS) in the vacuum region above the surface.

 The information in the LDOS was then used to simulate STM images.
-Since virtually all useful atomicresolution STM images on this surface are obtained under positive bias conditions,2-4,6 in which electrons are tunneling into unoccupied conduction-band states, we focus on the LDOS in the region of the lower conduction band.
+Since virtually all useful atomic-resolution STM images on this surface are obtained under positive bias conditions,2-4,6 in which electrons are tunneling into unoccupied conduction-band states, we focus on the LDOS in the region of the lower conduction band.
 In rough correspondence with the experimental conditions, we integrated the LDOS over an energy window from 0 to 2 eV above the conduction-band minimum (CBM) to find a "near-CBM charge density."
 (In practice, we simply summed the charge densities of unoccupied states falling in this energy range.
 For oxygen-deficient surfaces, where some electrons occupy conduction-band-like states, those occupied states were thus excluded from the sum.)
-For comparison, we also considered an energy window extending downwards by 1 eV from the valence band maximum (VBM) and thus obtained a "near-VBM charge density."
+For comparison, we also considered an energy window extending downward by 1 eV from the valence-band maximum (VBM) and thus obtained a "near-VBM charge density."

 As a technical point, it should be noted that our computed charge densities do not include the core augmentation contribution that appears as the second term in the expression for the electron density within the ultrasoft pseudopotential scheme.
 For the STM simulations, only the first term describing the normal contributions of plane-wave components was included.
-The augmentation charge has been omitted in order to avoid unwanted spurious oscillations ("aliasing effects") in the vacuum region resulting from the Fourier transform of a rapidly-varying core charge.
+The augmentation charge has been omitted in order to avoid unwanted spurious oscillations ("aliasing effects") in the vacuum region resulting from the Fourier transform of a rapidly varying core charge.
 The augmentation charge is strictly localized in the core regions (the core radii for Ti and O are about 1-2 a.u.) and so its omission does not in any way affect the LDOS in the vacuum region of interest for STM.